Malta Gay Travel

 You’ll notice that Maltese has some extra fancy letters like the letter H with a second line through it and some other letters like C and G with dots above them, similar to the way Arabic letters do.

-Locals speak Maltese, but you might not hear it so easily.
+Even though locals speak Maltese, you might not hear it so easily.
 It’s mostly spoken at home.
 You will see it written almost everywhere, though.

 Maltese locals also typically speak Italian and English.
 Italian used to be an official language of Malta until 1934.
 Now, Malta recognizes two official languages: Maltese and English.

 Interestingly, I noticed men’s choices for swimsuits in Malta tended to be more on the conservative side.
 Expecting a full-European vibe, I wore swim briefs most of the time in the water.

 Nobody gave me any strange looks for wearing my gay swimwear.
 In fact, if anything, it was an easy way for other Malta gay travelers to spot me!

 Next, check out more of my favorite summertime gay vacation spots!